bloominstituteoftechnology/Computer-Architecture/ls8/README.md

 Add list properties to the `CPU` class to hold 256 bytes of memory and 8 general-purpose registers.

-> Hint: you can make a list of a certain numeber of zeros with this syntax:
+> Hint: you can make a list of a certain number of zeros with this syntax:
 >
 > ```python
 > x = [0] * 25  # x is a list of 25 zeroes